-- Emission module: It controls the rate and timings of Particle-system emissions.
+- Emission Module: It controls the rate and timing of Particle-system emissions.

-- Set ‘Shape’ to ‘Mesh’.
-In this state, the ‘Lyrics’ image always appears at the same place if you don’t specify any mesh.
+- Set ‘Shape’ to ‘Mesh’: In this state, the ‘Lyrics’ images will always appear in the same place if you don’t specify any mesh.

-Set ‘Colour’ so that the particle appears and disappears gradually (See the following screenshot).
+Set ‘Color’ so that the particle appears and disappears gradually (See the following screenshot).

 - Render Mode: Set it to ‘Billboard’ to direct particles towards the main camera.